Jerrinald/WebServicesPolitic/README.md

 So the client can add multiple politicians in his list and asks for informations about them.
 You can also view the lasts tweets about their political party.

-We have a server package with 3 class : PoliticUser, PoliticInfo, TwitterManage
+We have a server package(in the branch master) with 3 class : PoliticUser, PoliticInfo, TwitterManage
+We have another server package for jax-rs(in the branch server jax-rs) that is not called by the client : we have a class(PoliticianResource.java) that do @GET requests on the Twitter API
 We run the client program in the client package with PoliticUser_PoliticUserPort_Client.java class